Consider Disney As A Value Play

 It is the world’s largest media conglomerate, with assets across movies, television, publishing and theme parks.
 This includes cable programming services like ESPN, Disney Channels and Freeform (formerly ABC Family).
 Like other media conglomerates, Disney depends on a wide array of entertainment offerings across its business segments to generate revenue.
 A substantial part of its business also comes from ancillary products, mostly aimed at children.

-Its operations are divided across four business segments: Media Networks, Parks and Resorts, Studio Entertainment and Consumer Products & Interactive Media.
+The company's operations are divided across four business segments: Media Networks, Parks and Resorts, Studio Entertainment and Consumer Products & Interactive Media.
 The largest segment is Media Networks, accounting for more than 40% of total revenue, followed by Parks & Resorts (30%), while Studio Entertainment and Consumer Products have smaller weights within the group.

-Geographically, even though Disney is a global company, the large majority of its revenue is still generated in North America, accounting for more than 75% of the company’s revenues.
-Europe is the second-largest region, but only represents 12% of revenue, while Asia and Latin America have smaller weights.
+Geographically, even though Disney is a global company, the large majority of its revenue is still generated in North America, accounting for more than 75% of its revenues.
+Europe is the second-largest region but only represents 12% of revenue, while Asia and Latin America have smaller weights.

 Disney has a relatively good business diversification, but one of its most important assets is cable networks, especially ESPN.
 This network is 80% owned by Disney and is one of the biggest profit contributors to the company, while the other 20% is owned by the Hearst Corporation.

 ESPN has a very strong business with about 90 million subscribers, deriving the majority of its revenues from affiliate fees.
 It generated close to $10 billion in 2016 affiliate revenue, or close to 20% of the industry’s total revenue.
-Its affiliate fee per subscriber is much higher than its peers at about $7.50 per month in 2017, way above the average monthly fees of other networks.
-For instance, Time-Warner (TWX) owned TNT monthly fee is about $2 per subscriber.
+Its affiliate fee per subscriber is much higher than that its peers at about $7.50 per month in 2017, way above the average monthly fees of other networks.
+For instance, Time Warner (NYSE:TWX)-owned TNT's monthly fee is about $2 per subscriber.

 Strategy

 This makes ESPN a very important revenue source for Disney, showing the high value of sports content.
-However, even though ESPN is highly valuable for Disney, its high weight in the group also exposes the company to some structural changes occurring in the media industry.
+However, even though ESPN is highly valuable for Disney, its large weight in the group also exposes the company to some structural changes occurring in the media industry.

 The increasing penetration of streaming services is leading to subscriber losses and lower growth rates than in the past for cable networks, creating doubts about the long-term sustainability of their business models.
 Given that affiliate fees make up more than 75% of ESPN’s total revenue, this structural trend is clearly harmful to its business prospects.
 ESPN has lost close to 12 million subscribers in the past five years, a trend that is not expected to reverse in the near future.

-Showing that the company is aware of this risk, Disney has recently announced that it will debut an online ESPN service and direct-to-consumer movie and TV streaming, a move that makes sense and shows that Disney is adapting itself to the evolving landscape of its industry, as consumers are leaving traditional distribution platforms at an accelerated pace.
-However, if this will be enough to offset subscriber losses elsewhere is highly uncertain and may take some time to have an impact on its total subscriber base.
+Showing that it is aware of this risk, Disney has recently announced that it will debut an online ESPN service and direct-to-consumer movie and TV streaming, a move that makes sense and shows that the company is adapting itself to the evolving landscape of its industry, as consumers are leaving traditional distribution platforms at an accelerated pace.
+However, whether this will be enough to offset subscriber losses elsewhere is highly uncertain and may take some time to have an impact on its total subscriber base.

 Reflecting this business backdrop, Disney’s growth strategy is based on expanding its existing and new businesses, including investments in the international expansion and creating new business lines, like EPSN’s streaming services.
 Therefore, Disney’s growth strategy is quite different from the past because it is focused on direct-to-consumer offerings (usually referred as OTT services).

-Additionally, Disney will end its output deal with Netflix (NFLX) in 2019, which should enable the company to sell its movies and TV shows directly to consumers.
-This is a risky decision because it will lose more than $300 million of annual Netflix revenue, but the company is betting that its popular brands and new products will enable to grow more rapidly and adapt faster to shifts in the market.
+Additionally, Disney will end its output deal with Netflix (NASDAQ:NFLX) in 2019, which should enable the company to sell its movies and TV shows directly to consumers.
+This is a risky decision because it will lose more than $300 million of annual Netflix revenue, but the company is betting that its popular brands and new products will enable it to grow more rapidly and adapt faster to shifts in the market.

 The expected launch of ESPN and Disney OTT services in the next two years is Disney’s most important strategic priority and will require significant investments, even though the company did not disclose how much it will cost.
 These services may provide long-term revenue upside, but visibility on their success will take some time to emerge and is a major risk for Disney’s business prospects in the next few years.